 - h.
-All fully qualified JAG Corps captains should have a track record of successful tours, demonstrating outstanding leadership and professional acumen in their billets. - i.
-Best qualified officers will be top performers with sustained superior performance in a variety of positions of increasing complexity, leadership, and responsibility.

-j.
-Valued achievements prior to captain:

-- (1) Demonstrate full command of the broad spectrum of the four core practice areas - national security law, military justice, administrative law, and Sailor and family legal services - and, for some judge advocates, a comprehensive understanding of a subspecialty practice area: military justice litigation and/or environmental law.
-This level of expertise will be demonstrated through sustained superior performance in applicable billets and, in many cases, through post-graduate education.
-This expertise must also include military operational knowledge, such as an understanding of strategic theater level missions, the Joint planning and execution process, and Joint Staff/Combatant Command/Component Command structures and operations, and where possible, AOR/Theater specific mission requirements.
-This military operational knowledge can be gained through assignments, training, deployment, Joint tours, participation in joint and/or multinational exercises, self-study, and/or JPME. - (2) Exhibit ability to proactively identify issues and provide timely and actionable legal advice to senior clients particularly Flag and General Officer commanders and staffs, senior SES, or political appointees in advanced practice areas, including ethics/ standards of conduct and General Court-Martial convening authority matters.
+All fully qualified JAG Corps commanders should have a track record of successful tours, demonstrating outstanding leadership and professional acumen in their billets. - i.
+Best qualified officers will be top performers with sustained superior performance in a variety of positions of increasing complexity, leadership, and responsibility. - j.
+Valued achievements prior to commander: - (1) Demonstrated broad knowledge of the four core practice areas - national security law, military justice, administrative law, and Sailor and family legal services - and, for some judge advocates, a subspecialty practice area: military justice litigation and/ or environmental law.
+Knowledge in these areas may be demonstrated through sustained superior performance in applicable billets and, in some cases, through post-graduate education or documented by P/S-Code or additional qualification designator.
+This expertise should also include developing an understanding of military operational knowledge, which includes a maturing understanding of Fleet operational planning and execution, type commander (TYCOM) responsibilities, and platform mission sets, capabilities, and limitations.
+This military operational knowledge may be gained through Fleet or TYCOM assignments (permanent or temporary, tactical or operational), joint experience, deployment, training participation in naval, joint and/ or multinational exercises, self-study, and/or JPME. - (2) Exhibit ability to proactively identify potential legal issues, provide timely and actionable legal advice and representation on increasingly complex legal matters (operational, administrative, ethics/standards of conduct, and military justice issues) for senior O-6 and one-star flag officer commanders, as well as the staffs that are subordinate to their principals.
+Demonstrated skills of a good staff officer, including ability to provide candid advice to senior principals, overcome organizational obstacles, develop solutions, and integrate best practices.